saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ### **Object Identity** <a name="7.2"></a>

 1. In Python, every created **object** identifies **uniquely** in Python.
 2. Python provides the guaranteed that **no two objects will have the same identifier**.
-The built-in **id()** function, is used to identify the object identifier.
+The built-in ```id()``` function, is used to identify the object identifier.
-3. Example
+> The following program illustrates the assignment and reassignment of values to objects.

 ```python
 a = 50